abroroo/til/React Query/React Query use, and its methods.md

    ```

-` useQuery('todos', .. ` todos in here is a Query key, you need come up with unique key for the data ur fetching, so that react query can label it for future mutations or ceching.
+` useQuery('todos', .. ` todos in here is a Query key, you need to come up with unique key for the data ur fetching, so that React Query can label it for future mutations or caching.